18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 - Expense ratio: 0.95%

-The ProShares Bitcoin Strategy ETF (BITO), which will launch on Oct.
-19, will become the first U.S. ETF to provide investors with exposure to Bitcoin futures.
+The ProShares Bitcoin Strategy ETF (BITO, $24.91), which launched on Oct.
+19, became the first U.S. ETF to provide investors with exposure to Bitcoin futures.

 The most important thing to note right off the bat is that BITO does not invest directly in Bitcoin, which provides as close to one-to-one exposure as you could want.
 Instead, it invests in cash-settled, front-month Bitcoin futures – contracts with the shortest time to maturity.

-The futures contracts that BITO will invest in are regulated by the Commodity Futures Trading Commission.
+The futures contracts that BITO invests in are regulated by the Commodity Futures Trading Commission.
 These contracts are only traded on the Chicago Mercantile Exchange and are subject to the rules of the CME.

 Investors looking for context should know that BITO will moreso resemble the United States Oil Fund (USO), which also invests in futures and does not accurately track the price of oil, rather than "physical" ETFs such as the SPDR Gold Shares (GLD), which invest directly in the underlying asset to provide much more faithful price tracking.